Lemtrada Side Effects

 About 2 percent of patients who took Lemtrada suffered immune thrombocytopenic purpura, or ITP.
 This is a disorder in which the immune system attacks and destroys platelets.

 Low platelet counts can lead to severe bleeding that may cause life-threatening problems.
 Bleeding may occur in the brain.
-One patient died from intracerebral hemorrhage in clinical trials.
 The drug can also cause low red and white blood cell counts.

 Infusion reactions are common and potentially serious side effects of Lemtrada.
 Only people trained to handle these reactions can administer the drug.

-In clinical trials, 92 percent of people who received Lemtrada experienced a reaction, and 3 percent of the reactions were serious.
-Mild reactions included nausea, hives, itchy skin, insomnia, chills, temporary reddening of the skin, fatigue, difficulty breathing, pulmonary infiltrates, reduced ability to taste, indigestion, dizziness and pain.
+In clinical trials, 92 percent of people who received Lemtrada experienced a reaction, but only 3 percent of the reactions were serious.
+Mild reactions included nausea, hives, itchy skin, difficulty sleeping, chills, temporary reddening of the skin, fatigue, difficulty breathing, lung changes, reduced ability to taste, indigestion, dizziness and pain.

 These reactions typically happen during the infusion, but some can happen more than 24 hours after infusion.